-- 50. All plans should demonstrate clear long-term ambitions for how providers will achieve significant reductions in the gaps in access, success and progression over five years from when the plan commences. - 51.
-The access and participation plan should relate to the cohorts of students the higher education provider will register in the five academic years from the point at which the plan commences.
+49. All plans should demonstrate clear long-term ambitions for how providers will achieve significant reductions in the gaps in access, success and progression over five years from when the plan commences.

+- 50. The access and participation plan should relate to the cohorts of students the higher education provider will register in the five academic years from the point at which the plan commences.
 This would be the maximum duration of a plan.
 However, the precise period of time during which a plan may be in force, without resubmission to the OfS for approval, will be related to the OfS's assessment of the risk of a future breach of condition A1.
-Students that were registered and commenced their study prior to the point at which this access and participation plan commences will continue to be covered by providers' previous relevant access and participation plan or access agreement if they had them. - 52.
+Students that were registered and commenced their study prior to the point at which this access and participation plan commences will continue to be covered by providers' previous relevant access and participation plan or access agreement if they had them. - 51.
 The initial approval of an access and participation plan will be for a period of one year.
-Approval will then automatically roll over each subsequent year for a maximum of five years unless the OfS expressly notifies a provider in writing that a new plan needs to be submitted for approval.
-The OfS would not normally expect to ask a provider for a new five-year access and participation plan within the first two years after submission. - 53.
-If the OfS requires a provider to submit a new access and participation plan for approval (in response, for example, to a reportable event such as a merger or in light of significant national policy changes), providers will be given a minimum of 12 weeks' notice. - 54.
-Providers may also choose to submit a new plan earlier if they have a new strategy or evaluation findings suggest a fundamental change in approach is required.
+Approval will then automatically roll over each subsequent year for a maximum of four years unless the OfS expressly notifies a provider in writing that a new plan needs to be submitted for approval.
+The letter notifying providers that their plan has been approved will also inform providers of the length of the approved roll-over period for each plan.
+The OfS would not normally expect to ask a provider for a new five-year access and participation plan within the first two years after submission. - 52.
+If the OfS requires a provider to submit a new access and participation plan for approval (in response, for example, to a reportable event such as a merger or in light of significant national policy changes), providers will be given a minimum of 12 weeks' notice.
+It is important to note that new plans cannot change the fees or financial support entitlement for existing students. - 53.
+Providers may also choose to submit a new plan in any subsequent year following approval if they have a new strategy or evaluation findings suggest a fundamental change in approach is required.
 Should a provider choose to do so, any consideration of the newly submitted plan does not affect the OfS's consideration of enforcement action for non-compliance during the period the original plan was approved.
-The OfS expects providers to take all reasonable steps to deliver their plan and will not normally accept a reduction in the level of ambition in a newly submitted plan. - 55.
-For providers that meet all the requirements for an access and participation plan, and are able to demonstrate that they are meeting the ongoing provisions of their plan through the annual monitoring process and so are not at increased risk of a future breach of condition A1, the Director for Fair Access and Participation will normally allow a plan to roll on for the maximum of five years.
+The OfS expects providers to take all reasonable steps to deliver their plan and will not normally accept a reduction in the level of ambition in a newly submitted plan. - 54.
+For providers that meet all the requirements for an access and participation plan, and are able to demonstrate that they are meeting the ongoing provisions of their plan through the annual monitoring process and so are not at increased risk of a future breach of condition A1, the Director for Fair Access and Participation will normally allow a plan to be approved for one year and then rolled over for a further four years.
+The maximum plan duration is five years.